-#6 Replace Your Air Filter
+#6 Change Your Air Filter

-Yes, you can find this tip on any list about energy efficiency, but it’s for a reason.
+Yes, you can find this tip on any list about energy efficiency, but it’s for a good reason.
 The dirtier the air filter for your HVAC system, the harder it works to do its job.
 And the harder it works, the more energy you’ll use just to keep your home comfortable.

-#7 Adjust Your Ceiling Fan
+#7 Reverse Your Ceiling Fan

-#8 Add Insulation
+#8 Add More Insulation

-Depending the age of your home and how it was constructed, you should also consider adding insulation to your walls.
+Depending on the age of your home and how it was constructed, you should also consider adding insulation to your walls.
 And while both of these tasks can be handled by a homeowner with do-it-yourself experience, you can also call a professional for assistance.